Connecting Revizto to Power BI Follow

 - A Revizto sign-in window will open.
 Input your Revizto account credentials and click Sign in.
 After successfully signing in to your Revizto account, you will be returned to the previous window.

 - Click Connect.
-The "Navigator" window will open, showing your available licenses and projects.
+The Navigator window will open, showing your available licenses and projects.

 - Select the tables that you would like to use to create your dashboard or visualization.
 The available tables are: